trickyMan/paraview_view/Plugins/StreamLinesRepresentation/README.md

   cell-sampling using cumsum of cell-volume
 * Nice volume rendering of mag(speed data) (with correct depth/alpha)
 * Correct VolumeMapper to show mag if vector data
+* Take benefit of the SMP features (ie. update particles in parallel)

 Known bugs
 ----------